BerryWorksSoftware/edireader/README.md

 * JSON support
     - EDI to JSON, analogous to EDI to XML
     - JSON to EDI, analogous to EDIWriter
+    - see the edi-json project also at GitHub
 * YAML support
     - EDI to YAML, annotated for human readability
 * Splitting EDI input containing many transactions into many single-transaction EDI output files
 * Includes EDI samples for many transactions/versions
 * Includes suite of JUnit test cases
 * Available with full Java source code as Maven project

-## Technical Notes

-* Pure Java, with no dependency on third-party libraries.
-    - avoids dependency version issues
-    - avoids licensing issues
-    - compatible with a wide variety of Java platforms, including Android
-* Thread safe, used in multi-threading applications
-* Compatible with Java 7 syntax
-* Runnable with Java 7 and later